 There a few new steps you will need to take to log in under the new system:

-- If you are not connected to the Columbia ethernet (in other words, if you are connected via WiFi or a home or public network), you will need to connect to the Columbia VPN first.
+- Regardless if you are connected to the Columbia ethernet or WiFi or a home or public network, you will need to connect to the Columbia VPN first.

 - Open Remote Desktop Connection, which is installed on every Windows PC -- it should be in your Accessories folder.
 If you have a Mac, you will need to have the Windows Remote Desktop Connection installed on your computer.